rommapp/romm/README.md

 ## Configuration File

-RomM's "understanding" of your library can be configured with a `config.yaml` file.
-Anytime that file is change, **you must restart the container for changes to take effect.** Refer to the [example config.yml][configuration-file-example] file for guidance on how to configure it, and the [example docker-compose.yml][docker-compose-example] file on how to mount it into the container.
+RomM's "understanding" of your library can be configured with a `config.yaml` file or through the `config` tab in the `Control Panel` under `Settings` section.
+Refer to the [example config.yml][configuration-file-example] file for guidance on how to configure it, and the [example docker-compose.yml][docker-compose-example] file on how to mount it into the container.

 ## Scheduler